The First Transcontinental Railroad

 Concerns lingered that snow would make the central route impractical.
 A survey indicated that the best southern path ran through territory still held by Mexico.
 Therefore in 1853, only five years after taking California by force, the United States made the Gadsden Purchase from Mexico, acquiring the southern portions of what is now New Mexico and Arizona.
 This placed the southern transcontinental route entirely within the U.S. However, despite approving the Purchase, Congress did not fund construction of a rail line at that time.
 The southern route was completed in 1881, giving it the dubious distinction of being America's second transcontinental railroad.
 The route is generally followed by Interstate 10 today.

 Collis Huntington was inspired by a Theodore Judah lecture on the possibilities of a railroad.
 Huntington found four partners who initially invested $1,500 each.
-The partners included Leland Stanford, a grocer, the future governor of California, and founder of the university that bears his name.
-The investors became known as the Big Four and their venture was called the Central Pacific Railroad.
+The partners included Leland Stanford, a grocer, the future governor of California, and founder of what became Stanford University.
+These investors became known as the Big Four and their venture was called the Central Pacific Railroad.

 The fabled Pony Express, which provided mail service from the East to California, only operated in 1860 and 1861.
 In that short time the riders learned that the central route was usable despite the winter snows.
-With the weather worries cleared away and Texas joining the Confederacy, the central route, always the more favorable economically, became the route of choice.
+With the weather worries cleared away and Texas joining the Confederacy, the central route, always the more favorable economically, became the chosen route.

 The House of Representatives voted for the line on May 6, 1862, and the Senate on June 20.
 Lincoln signed it into law on July 1.
 Two companies were hired -- the Central Pacific would build from the west and the Union Pacific from the east.